 Staying upset or worked up over a bad feeling or reaction to something, only magnifies its effect.
 It makes no sense that we do this to ourselves but for the fact that we have ego, that part of us that is disconnected and full of fear, and won’t Let Go for fear of losing control.

 When I studied ego consciousness with the Gnostics, I learned that the ego is the backward less developed part of our psyche, that detached from the Source of All Things (God) and decided to swim against the flow of life.

 The by-product of these unchecked emotions are inner states like depression that do us no good and make life unbearable at times.
 The most poisonous emotions that should not remain in your mind to fester are …

 – the list goes on.

-None of these states are helpful to us in the Now moment, let alone solve the challenge or problem at hand.
+None of these states are helpful to us and make the challenge or problem at hand worse.

 What can you do about them?
-You can train your ego to take a back seat in your life and get familiar with the opposite of the negative ego emotions.
+You can train your ego to take a back seat in your life.
+You can decide to let go of the negative ego emotions.

 The real icing on the cake (from my personal experience) is that you also experience positive physical effects like:

 • You look better for your age (yes, slows down the aging process)